You commit benefit fraud by either:

 We can only deal with reports of Benefit Fraud in the Isle of Man.
-If you live in the United Kingdom you should visit the UK Department for Work and Pensions website.
+If you live in the United Kingdom you should visit the Department for Work and Pensions website.

-What do I do if I think someone is committing benefit fraud?
+I think someone is committing benefit fraud

-You can tell us about this in 2 ways;
+You can tell us about this in 2 ways:

 Call our benefit fraud hotline: